-Record your outboard motor serial number in the spaces provided to assist you in ordering spare parts from your Parsun dealer, or for reference in case your outboard motor is stolen.
+Record your outboard motor serial number in the spaces provided to assist you in ordering spare parts from your dealer or for reference in case your outboard motor is stolen.

-1 Outboard motor serial number location Outboard 1110101 Scriai HUHHDCI iocation

-Serial number as follows:
+1. Outboard motor serial number location Serial number as follows: SN

-SN